 #7: The Main Street Vibe & Annual Street Festival

-Main Street in Rosendale is one of the biggest draws of this eclectic little hamlet and one of the reasons why so many people just love to live here.
+Main Street in Rosendale is one of the biggest draws of this eclectic little hamlet and one of the reasons why so many people absolutely love living here.
 The generally quiet main drag sits on the Rondout Creek and the charming, colorful storefronts, restaurants and homes make for a picturesque, quintessential small town peaceful feeling.
-We’ve already talked about some of the great cafe’s and eateries in Rosendale, but there’s also some great little shops to find vintage and handmade items like Postmark Books, Soiled Doves and Vision of Tibet as well as specialty food shops where you can stop in and grab some great artisan products, like The Big Cheese.
+We’ve already talked about some of the great cafes and eateries in Rosendale, but there’s also some great little shops to find vintage and handmade items like Postmark Books, Soiled Doves, and Vision of Tibet as well as specialty food shops where you can stop in and grab some great artisan products, like The Big Cheese.
 Also on Main Street, you’ll find the Rosendale Library and Rosendale Theatre- both places that have a major role as community centers and places that uphold the common core values that Rosendale embodies- the commitment to education and learning.
 While Rosendale’s Main Street is generally calming and intriguing most days, the center of town comes alive when Rosendale hosts one of its many events.
-Rosendale regularly hosts Farmers Markets and other small events that breathe life into town, but once per summer, Rosendale hosts it’s annual Street Festival, where Main Street fills with vendors, food trucks, craft stands and musicians for two solid days of good-old-fashioned block party fun!
+Rosendale regularly hosts Farmers Markets and other small events that breathe life into town, but once per summer, Rosendale hosts its annual Street Festival, where Main Street fills with vendors, food trucks, craft stands and musicians for two solid days of good-old-fashioned block party fun!
 Thousands of people travel to Rosendale to partake in the weekend’s events.
 Multiple stages are set up along Main Street for local bands and musicians to jam out, businesses all open their doors, restaurants cook up a storm and even the local homeowners of Main Street get in on the fun.
 Other events held throughout the year are also a hit on Main Street (albeit, not quite as big as the annual Street Fest) such as Frozendale Daze, a community event to benefit the local businesses of Main Street and feature local artists, musicians and more at multiple events all throughout the town’s businesses.
 Every November, the town also gathers together for the International Pickle Festival, usually held just up the road at the Community Recreation Center.
 Be sure to check online to ensure these annual events are still happening amidst the COVID-19 pandemic, as many have been postponed until 2022.

 #8: New Community Pool at the Rosendale Rec Center

 For Rosendale residents, the community pool at the town rec center isn’t just a community pool- it’s a labor of love and a symbol of the dedication this town has to making sure its residents stay happy and involved in an active, outdoor lifestyle.
 The pool and surrounding grounds at the Rosendale community center had fallen into disrepair and closed back in 2011.
-In the years since, Rosendale community members and donors banded together to help crowdfund improvements to the community pool- raising about $900,000 in total from grants and donations to kickstart the pool rejuvenation project.
-Finally, after construction continued throughout 2015, the new community pool re-opened early this summer for the 2016 season.
-The new pool (which is combination of a smaller activity pool and a lap pool) now rounds out and completes the Rec center area, where the community center, playground, baseball/softball field, pavilion, tennis courts, basketball courts and horseshoe pits can all be enjoyed by residents and non-residents alike (Daily passes and seasonal memberships are available to all and fees are posted on the Town of Rosendale’s website).
+In the years since, Rosendale community members and donors banded together to help crowdfund improvements to the community pool, raising about $900,000 in total from grants and donations to kickstart the pool rejuvenation project.
+After opening in 2016, the new pool (which is a combination of a smaller activity pool and a lap pool) now rounds out and completes the Rec center area, where the community center, playground, baseball/softball field, pavilion, tennis courts, basketball courts and horseshoe pits can all be enjoyed by residents and non-residents alike (Daily passes and seasonal memberships are available to all and fees are posted on the Town of Rosendale’s website).

 #9: Convenience is Key

-Living in Rosendale allows residents to experience a small town vibe, yet still allows them to to be connected to larger local communities and to bustling New York City.
+Living in Rosendale allows residents to experience a small town vibe, yet still allows them to be connected to larger local communities as well as the bright lights of New York City.
 In Ulster County terms, Rosendale is relatively central to the rest of the county’s more prominent towns like New Paltz and Kingston, and is still surrounded by some of the most darling small town communities of Stone Ridge and High Falls (places that are holding their stances as new up and coming hot spots in the real estate market.)
 Traveling between these towns is a cinch if you have a vehicle, but here in Rosendale, it’s still just as easy without personal transportation- the Adirondack Trailways bus station is located just off of Main Street, making it super convenient to travel between town centers here.
-Of course, Adirondack Trailways also travels directly to Port Authority in New York City, so it’s just as easy to travel to Rosendale from the city and points south- in just about 90 minutes.
-The time will seemingly fly by when traveling Adirondack Trailways; it is a clean and quiet ride and most of their busses offer wifi (so you’re always technologically connected).
+Of course, Adirondack Trailways also travels directly to Port Authority in New York City, so it’s just as easy to travel to Rosendale from the city and points south in just about 90 minutes.
+The time will seemingly fly by when traveling Adirondack Trailways; it’s a clean, quiet and scenic ride — and since most of their busses offer wifi, you’re always technologically connected.
 We’ve had clients rave about how easy their commute to the city is from Rosendale now, when they can be dropped off in the center of town and practically walk the rest of the way home from there.
-Here it’s possible to have the small-town lifestyle, in a cool, forward thinking town, but still commute to a bustling city as frequently, or as infrequently, as you choose.
+Here it’s possible to have the small-town lifestyle, in a cool, forward thinking town, but still commute to a bustling city as frequently (or infrequently) as you choose.